Khaled-Mahmmoud/MyCompetitiveProgramming/Combinatorics/Catalan Number.md

 We can also use the below formula to find nth catalan number in O(n) time `catalan(n) = nCr(2n,n) / (n+1)`

-We have discussed a O(n) approach to find binomial coefficient nCr
+We have discussed a O(r) approach to find binomial coefficient nCr

 ```cpp